-Source: Lisa Lewis Tyre, Contributor
+Source: By Lisa Lewis Tyre, Contributor

 Forget soccer games and violin lessons, teach your kids something really cool — bridge.
 There are some really awesome reasons to teach your child this amazing game.
-Here are seven!

 1. It Improves Test Scores